 Hong Zhuang Yuan

 JFC’s acquisitions allow the company to stretch its operations globally.
-Owning high quality brands and getting acquainted with consumer preferences in different locations.
-Acquisitions aren’t always the best option for companies to grow.
-But it must be noted that JFC has been able to acquire very interesting brands, with high quality products that can distinguish themselves from the competition.
-It should also be noted that the prices paid for the acquisitions have been low.
+Owning high-quality brands and getting acquainted with consumer preferences in different locations.
+Acquisitions aren't always the best option for companies to grow.
+But it must be noted that JFC has been able to acquire very interesting brands, with high-quality products that can distinguish themselves from the competition.
+The prices paid for the acquisitions have been low.
 Giving the company a margin of safety in case things don’t go as planned.
 Management is continually exploring new acquisition targets.

 This partially explains why Jollibees’ management has reiterated their intention of expanding operations in the US and Canada.
 The data is over 5 years old, but it hasn’t changed much until today.
 The US has over four million Filipinos or Filipino descendants.
 Distributed across different states as follows: